Dr Alexandra Metse

 BPsych (hons), PhD (clin psychol)

-I love working with children, adolescents and adults.
+I love working with adolescents and adults.
 I enjoy fostering a friendly and supportive relationship that helps people to better understand their sleep and develop strategies to bring about positive change.
 I am passionate about helping people to improve their well-being and quality of life through improving their sleep.
 I understand the important interplay between physical and psychological health, indeed this was a large focus of my PhD research.

 I primarily use Cognitive Behaviour Therapy (CBT) when assisting people with insomnia and poor sleep.
 I enjoy working with children, teenagers and adults to help them establish a healthy sleep pattern.
 This might involve establishing more helpful routines around sleep, implementing relaxation strategies, managing a busy mind, reducing stress, establishing a healthy life balance, or working to reduce nighttime fears.